 Coursework material, software tools and robots reflect the latest state of the art.
 Opportunities for collaborating on exciting research projects will arise during the course of the thesis, with chances of eventually continuing as a PhD student.

-Your IS teachers are from IDSIA, one of the world's top 10 Artificial Intelligence Labs, according to the Business Week X-Lab Survey.
+Your AI teachers are from IDSIA, one of the world's top 10 Artificial Intelligence Labs, according to the Business Week X-Lab Survey.

 They are renowned in their field, and have won many best paper awards and